 Then suddenly you reach the Marquis de Sade’s castle at the very top of Lacoste.
-It is in a state of partial ruin, but it has been under renovation since the 1950s, first by one man as a labour of love, and now by the fashion designer Pierre Cardin, who also presides over the Festival Lacoste in July and August.
+It is in a state of partial ruin, but it has been under renovation since the 1950s, first by one man as a labor of love, and now by the fashion designer Pierre Cardin, who also presides over the Festival Lacoste in July and August.

-The Festival Lacoste is a series of musical, theatrical and other artistic events, including opera in the theatre formed in the quarry at Lacoste.
+The Festival Lacoste is a series of musical, theatrical, and other artistic events, including opera in the theatre formed in the quarry at Lacoste.

 End of the tour around 5/6 pm